ironboy/jsonflex/README.md

 ```

 **Note:**
-If you want to use the script clientside only (without Node.js) you can do so:
+For non-Node.js users...
+If you want to use this script clientside only (without Node.js) you can do so:
 * Locate **jsonflex.js**-file in the repository, load only this file and note that JSON._save won't work out of the box.

 ## API